 Residency status may be redetermined after any absence from the university.

-For more details, please go to Establishing Residency for Tuition Purposes.
+For more details, please visit Establishing Residency for Tuition Purposes.